ember-learn/ember-blog/content/ember-released-5-4.md

 EmberData is the official data persistence library for Ember.js applications.

-EmberData did not release a new minor version during this release cycle.
+EmberData did not release a new minor version during this release cycle, as such EmberData remains at 5.3 and 5.3 is a LTS candidate for EmberData.

 Please see the [blog post](https://blog.emberjs.com/updates-to-ember-data-versioning-strategy) addressing EmberData's new versioning strategy for more information.

 ---